mileweb/docs-content-legal/en/docs/terms-of-service.md

 - (vi).     disseminating rumors, disrupting social order as well as stability;
 - (vii).    disseminating obscenity, pornography, force, brutality and terror or crime-abetting;
 - (viii).   humiliating slandering others, trespassing the lawful rights and interests of others; _and_
-- (ix).     other contents forbidden by laws and regulations.”
+- (ix).     other contents forbidden by laws and regulations.